a-hamdi/GPU/README.md

 ### Files: `group_norm.cu`
 I tackled the implementation of a Group Normalization forward pass using CUDA.

+## Day 4:
+### Files: `kl_divergence.cu`

+Today, I implemented the KL divergence loss (forward and backward passes) in CUDA, inspired by the Liger Triton kernel implementation.
+This CUDA version is designed to mirror the functionality of the Triton kernel but leverages native CUDA C++ for potentially improved performance and greater control over kernel behavior.

 ### Future challenges:
 - Day 15 - mandatory FA2-forward   (Done)
 - Day 20 - mandatory FA2-bakcwards (Done)